Keith Allen (actor): Music

 Allen was a member of London punk band the Atoms in the 1970s, and later Fat Les, a band which also featured artist Damien Hirst and Blur bassist Alex James.

-In 1980 he starred as the Devil in a short movie called Meteor Madness which featured London Psychobilly band The Meteors.
+In 1980 he starred as the Devil in a short movie called Meteor Madness which featured London psychobilly band The Meteors.
 The film played in cinemas as the opening to the Two-Tone film Dance Craze which was released in February 1981.
 That was the only time Meteor Madness was shown, and it has never been released on video or DVD.

 He was also closely associated with the band New Order, directing the video for their 1993 song "Ruined in a Day", which depicts Allen and the band members immersed in a bizarre game of charades with a group of Buddhist monks.
 He co-wrote their only UK number one single, "World in Motion", and occasionally performed with them live, including their headline show at the Reading Festival in 1998.
 He also appeared in the band's DVD New Order Story, where he played host to a fictional New Order game show.

 Allen appeared as the businessman in the music video to Blur's 1995 hit "Country House".

 He has been involved in several other football-related records, including "England's Irie" by Black Grape and wrote the lyrics for "Vindaloo" by Fat Les.
 He also contributed the song "On Me Head, Son" to the film Mike Bassett: England Manager, credited on the soundtrack album to Sporting Les.

 Personal life

-As a guest on Top Gear on 9 December 2007, Allen said that claims he had eight children were not true and that he actually has six children by four women.
+As a guest on Top Gear on 9 December 2007, Allen said that claims he had eight children were not true, and that he actually has six children by four women.
 His children include pop singer Lily Allen and actor Alfie Allen with his first wife Alison Owen.
 He married his second wife, Nira Park, in 1997.
-After his divorce from Park, Allen became partners with actress Tamzin Malleson (who starred alongside him in Bodies), and the couple had a daughter, Teddie Allen, in 2006.
+After his divorce from Park, Allen became the partner of actress Tamzin Malleson (who starred alongside him in Bodies), and the couple had a daughter, Teddie Allen, in 2006.
 They live in Stroud, Gloucestershire.
-In 2017, Allen and Malleson opened a diner in Stroud, built with the diner set of Kingsman: The Golden Circle which Allen recovered after shooting the film.
+In 2017, Allen and Malleson opened a diner in Stroud, built with the diner set of Kingsman: The Golden Circle, which Allen recovered after shooting the film.

-In the mid-1980s Allen served a 21-day jail sentence in Pentonville Prison after being found guilty of criminal damage at the Zanzibar club in Covent Garden.
+In the mid-1980s, Allen served a 21-day jail sentence in Pentonville Prison after being found guilty of criminal damage at the Zanzibar club in Covent Garden.

 Although a staunch socialist, whose political philosophy was influenced by the Workers' Revolutionary Party, Allen has expressed grudging admiration for Conservative Party politicians David Cameron and William Hague.

 Allen has on his shoulder a tattoo of Rinka the dog, owned by Norman Scott, which was shot dead during the Jeremy Thorpe scandal.
 He has explained that: "I had the tattoo placed on my arm lest I forget, so I have a history of having suspicions about the establishment and the government and court cases".

 He is a supporter of Fulham Football Club.